 As you probably know, Southwestern Virginia is no stranger to wind and water.
 In fact, almost a third of the year has some sort of precipitation.

-But the bulk of the precipitation come in the spring and summer, when most people forget about their chimney.
+But the bulk of it comes in the spring and summer.
+The same time that most people forget about their chimney.

 As water enters, it encourages cracking in the bricks and mortar.

 Just like there’s more than one way to skin a cat, there’s more than one way for water to leak inside your chimney.

 Water tends to take the path of least resistance, but we’ve narrowed it down to four primary areas that allow water to leak through: the crown work, masonry, flashing, and your chimney cap.